 They were priced from $250-350 each.

-I suspect it wouldn’t be that difficult to make one for your own.
+I suspect making one for your own wouldn’t be that difficult.
 They consisted of simple collected salvaged windows and architectural pieces.
 So creative and inspiring for sure.

 You may also enjoy the post, Gorgeous Greenhouses to Swoon Over.